Peg Perego Book for Two Review

 Weight and Folded Size

-The Book weighs 32.1 pounds.
-The heaviest stroller in the group is the Baby Trend Navigator with the weight of 39.7 pounds.
-While 32.1 pounds isn't the heaviest stroller, it is significantly heavier than some of the competition.
-When folded the Peg is 17,443 cubic inches.
-This is lower than the average that is closer to 18,900 cubic inches.
+The Peg score for weight and folded size is less than average for the group.
+The Book weighs 32.1 lbs, and while this isn't the heaviest stroller, it is significantly heavier than some of the competition.
+When folded the Peg is 17,443 cubic inches, which is lower than the average that is closer to 18,900 cubic inches.

-The Peg earned the high score for fabric that is as nice feeling as it is looking.
+One area where the Peg performs well is the quality metric.
+The Peg has the best fabric that is nice looking and feeling.
 Even the leather-like cover on the bottom of the footrest feels friendly and easy to clean.
-The seats for the Peg are nice, but they don't seem to fit the frame as well as they could.
-The frame itself is a good clean solid frame, but it has more flex than we would have expected when the stroller is weighted.
+The seats are nice, but they don't seem to fit the frame as well as they could.
+The frame is clean and solid, but it has more flex than we expected when pushing passengers.
 Overall, the finish of the Peg is nicer than much of the competition.

 — Juliet Spurrier, MD & BabyGearLab Team